 My tribute to Hitchens is that I would be more like him.
 Not necessarily in thought, although we share lots of common ground.
 But in a relentless pursuit to learn and know more, and hopefully to understand what it all means.
 Hitchens wouldn’t like the comparison, but such pursuit is divine.

 * * * * *

-His writings which later morphed into hundreds of speeches and lectures, weren’t merely words and phrases, they were carefully calculated steamrollers which flattened an accumulation of myths, trouncing the idolatry attached to those he so deservedly disdained, including most famously — Henry Kissinger and Mother Theresa.
+His writings which later morphed into hundreds of speeches and lectures weren’t merely words and phrases, they have carefully calculated steamrollers that flattened an accumulation of myths, trouncing the idolatry attached to those he so deservedly disdained, including most famously — Henry Kissinger and Mother Theresa.